 print('A friendly hello from Earth Engine');

-What you should see
+What we should see

 An orange point on the map centered on Florida and a console message greeting you.